fordarnold/MoneyTrzz/README.md

 # MoneyTrzz
-> Easy money management for you to Get Out of the Rat Race.
+> Easy money management to get you out of the Rat Race.

 This app is currently under development.